Brad Franchione: Texas State

 In January 2011 Franchione accepted a position at Texas State University as linebackers coach and special teams coordinator.
 In 2012, he coached future NFL linebacker Joplo Bartu.
 The special teams finished in the top ten in FBS in punt returns (16.71), kickoff returns (26.18) and net punting (40.43).
 His special teams unit finished 32nd in Phil Steele's special teams rankings.
 In 2013, the defense finished 2nd in total defense in the Sun Belt Conference as Texas State finished bowl eligible for the first time in program history.
 In 2014, he coached future NFL linebacker and the leading tackler in the Sun Belt Conference, David Mayo.
 Dennis Franchione (Head Coach) quit in December 2015.
 Brad was released from TXST in 2016.

 Family

-Franchione and his wife, Rebecca, have two sons, Wyatt and Gunnar and one daughter, Isabella.
+Franchione has two sons, Wyatt and Gunnar and one daughter, Isabella.